bradshawsguide/website/src/content/2-routes/11-london-to-chatham-and-dover/route.md

 (station: sittingbourne)

 [A branch](/routes/sittingbourne-to-sheerness) 7 miles long turns off to the left at this place.
+Continuing the route we pass the station of

+(station: teynham)

+and arrive at

+(station: faversham)

+On retaking our seats at Faversham, a few minutes brings us to the station of

+[Selling](/stations/selling), and a distance of 6½ miles further, the archiepiscopal city of [Canterbury](/stations/canterbury).

+A distance of 15 miles brings us through the little villages of [Bekesbourne](/stations/bekesbourne), [Adisham](/stations/adisham) (the station for Wingham), [Shepherd's Well](/stations/shepherds-well), and [Ewell](/stations/temple-ewell) to

+(station: dover)